Macron's concessions set to blow out French deficit

 Prime Minister Edouard Philippe was due on Tuesday to address parliament to detail how the measures will be financed in a redraft of the budget weeks before it takes effect.

-Graphic: France/Germany 10-yr yield spread tmsnrt.rs/2PwwJLc
+(Graphic: France/Germany 10-yr yield spread tmsnrt.rs/2PwwJLc)

-Graphic: French public deficit tmsnrt.rs/2SE2eor
+(Graphic: French public deficit tmsnrt.rs/2SE2eor)

 “Under all likelihood, the 2019 public deficit will print above the 3.0 percent benchmark,” Societe Generale economist Michel Martinez wrote in a research note.